-- 9.1 Personnel Qualification-Unless otherwise specified by client/supplier agreement, all examination personnel shall be qualified/certified in accordance with a written practice conforming to the applicable edition of Recommended Practice SNT-TC-1A, ANSI/ASNT-CP-189, NAS-410 or MIL-STD-410. - 9.2 Procedure Qualification-Qualification of procedure using conditions or times differing from those specified or for new materials may be performed by any of several methods and should be agreed upon by the contracting parties.
+- 9.1 Personnel Qualification-Personnel performing examinations to this standard shall be qualified in accordance with a nationally or internationally recognized NDT personnel qualification practice or standard such as ANSI/ASNT-CP-189, SNT-TC-1A, NAS-410, ISO 9712, or a similar document and certified by the employer or certifying agency, as applicable.
+The practice or standard used and its applicable revision shall be identified in the contractual agreement between the using parties. - 9.2 Procedure Qualification-Qualification of procedures using times or conditions differing from those specified or for new materials may be performed by any of several methods and should be agreed upon by the contracting parties.
 A test piece containing one or more discontinuities of the smallest relevant size is used.
-The test piece may contain real or simulated discontinuities, providing it displays the characteristics of the discontinuities encountered in production examinations. - 9.3 Nondestructive Testing Agency Qualification-If a non-destructive testing agency as described in Practice E543 is used to perform the examination, the agency shall meet the requirements of Practice E543. - 9.4 Requalification-may be required when a change or substitution is made in the type of penetrant materials or in the procedure (see 9.2).
+The test piece may contain real or simulated discontinuities, providing it displays the characteristics of the discontinuities encountered in production examinations. - 9.3 Nondestructive Testing Agency Qualification-If a non-destructive testing agency as described in Practice E543 is used to perform the examination, the agency shall meet the requirements of Practice E543. - 9.4 Requalification may be required when a change or substitution is made in the type of penetrant materials or in the procedure (see 9.2).